-Located on a rocky outcrop in the Pays de Serres, the borders of Quercy, this former country house overlooking the valley of the Little Séoune, away from main roads of the region.
+Located on a rocky outcrop in the Pays de Serres, the borders of Quercy, this small medieval village overlooking the valley of the Little Séoune, away from the main area of communication routes.

-Tarn-et-Garonne is 5 km away and the towns of Agen and Villeneuve sur Lot are respectively at 25 and 30 km.
-In addition, the Toulouse Blagnac airport is only an hour.
+The Tarn-et-Garonne is 5 km away and the towns of Agen and Villeneuve-sur-Lot are respectively at 25 and 30 km.
+In addition, Toulouse Blagnac airport is only an hour.

-Etymology: Bovis Beauville comes from the Latin villa, villa or literally (wide area from Roman times) of oxen found on the heraldic emblem of the village.
-"Boo" is the beef in Gascon, the village would be called successively Bouville, then deformed in Boville, finally bringing Beauville.
+Etymology: Bovis Beauville comes from the Latin villa, villa or literally (wide area from Roman times) oxen; found on the heraldic emblem of the village.
+"Bou" is the beef in Gascon, the village would be called successively Bouville, then deformed in Boville, finally giving Beauville.

-Standing guard at the end of the plateau, the village seemed born of the rock proudly overlooking the valley.
-Bastide classical in structure, it is organized around a square corner to alternating old stone houses and half-timbered houses.
-The streets intersect at right angles, including the streets of the lower town.
-At the village entrance, a large square of about 100 m square is planted with chestnut trees.
-It is called the square today.
+Standing guard at the end of the plateau, the village that grew up pretending rock proudly overlooking the valley.
+Beauville is organized around a place where alternate angles old stone houses and half-timbered houses.
+The streets intersect at right angles, including alleys of the lower town.
+At the entrance of the village, a large square of approximately 100 m square is planted with chestnut trees.
+Today called the square.

 The walls that surround the, offering magnificent views over the valleys and surrounding hills.
-Beauville, formerly Boville (city beef) resisted, apparently victorious at the headquarters of English during the 100 years war.
+Beauville, formerly Boville (city beef) resisted, it seems victoriously to the English siege during the war 100 years.